-(20) Plans for an event in this town were discussed at a quarry in Chambersburg.
+(25) Plans for an event in this town were discussed at a quarry in Chambersburg, during which a man proposed "the bees will begin to swarm, and I shall want you to help hive them."
 Before reaching this town, a man wrote the testament "A Vindication of the Invasion."
 Four men fled to Canada out of the "Secret Six" who financed the operation in this town, which was stopped by J.E.B. [[JEB]] Stuart and Robert E. Lee.
 For the point, name this town, now in West Virginia, in which John Brown mounted an 1859 raid on a federal armory.